 There may be times that you need help planning for Medicaid, particularly if you are a senior who may need to consider long-term care in the future.
 You don’t have to figure out all of the specifics on your own.

-Hire an Medicaid Attorney that is experienced with Medicaid planning and can help you through the process.
+Hire an Ohio Medicaid Attorney that is experienced with Medicaid planning and can help you through the process.
 Whether you need help just understanding the requirements or simply working through the red tape, an attorney can help.
 They might also be able to help if you applied and were initially denied.
 Heather Moseman, at Moseman Law, can help!
 Schedule an appointment today to discuss your options.